markknol/js13k-2020/README.md

 <a href="https://games.stroep.nl/hx13k-2020"><img src="js13k-2020-markknol-splash.gif" width="200" align="left" /></a>
-# 🎮 404 game - js13k
+# 🎮 _You have found_ <sub>js13k 2020 game - theme 404<sub>

 [Mark Knol](https://twitter.com/mknol)'s entry for the [js13k gamejam 2020](https://js13kgames.com/).

 It's a soothing game about perspective.
-It's important to turn your sound on, headphones adviced.
+It's important to turn your sound on, headphones advised.
 Tap and hold to move the trail, make a loop to catch things, if you want.
-Should work on desktop and mobile devices. <sub>It's mostly tested on Chrome, because that's the mother of browsers these days right?</sub>
+Should work on desktop and mobile devices.
+<sub>It's mostly tested on Chrome, because that's the mother of browsers these days right?</sub>

 # Post mortem